 How often should I interact with my online students?
 Well, I do it most often if not always!

 We can’t deny the crucial role of interaction in virtual classes where you are teaching behind the screens and your students are also learning the same way.
-Having a productive interaction with online students can make online learning thrive.
+Having productive interaction with online students can make online learning thrive.

 Your role as a teacher should go beyond being the dispenser of knowledge.
 You are there to establish good relationships, establish rapport, hone students’ potential, and boost their self-esteem.